 GET PAID FASTER

 Getting paid faster means you have more cash flow and therefore fewer borrowings.
-Fewer borrowings for your business means your business is paying less interest and your debtor is not getting the benefit of your money while you sustain the loss.
+Fewer borrowings for your business means your business is paying less interest.
+Your debtor is not getting the benefit of your money while you sustain the loss.

-When it comes to industry specific debt it is a good idea to engage a debt recovery specialist so that you are getting an expert service from a service provider that not only knows your industry but also your debtor’s industry.
+When it comes to industry-specific debt it is a good idea to engage a debt recovery specialist.
+This is so you are getting an expert service from a service provider knows how both industries work.

 If you find that you are having trouble collecting your debt from your debtors feel free to contact Sarah Walsh, Carlisle Solicitors, on +35316533370 or email firstname.lastname@example.org and tell her about your debts – also you can visit www.carlislesolicitors.ie to find out more.